nuuuwan/news_lk3_data/README.md

 *2024-07-31 21:37:00* · [`adaderanalk`](https://www.adaderana.lk/news/100903/no-fuel-price-revision-in-august-ceypetco-) · `en`

 The Ceylon Petroleum Corporation (Ceypetco) announced that there will be no fuel price revisions for the month of August.

+Accordingly, the CPC’s monthly revision of Ceypetco retail fuel prices will not be taking place this time, the state-owned enterprise said in a statement, adding that the current retail prices will remain unchanged.

 ◼️